 How to get there: Even there is public transport available to reach Los Tres Ojos, it is much easier and quicker to get there by Uber or a local taxi.

-Cost: The entrance fee to Los Tres Ojos is around 5-6 USD per person.
+Cost: The entrance fee to Los Tres Ojos should be around 4 USD per person.